MendelsResearchGroup/lammps.js/README.md

 # lammps.js

-Typed JavaScript/TypeScript wrapper around LAMMPS.
+Lightweight typed JavaScript/TypeScript wrapper around LAMMPS.
 The package exports the compiled `lammps.js` module together with a modern interface (`LAMMPSWeb`) that exposes snapshots for particles, bonds and simulation box data.

 ## Usage